7 Essential Mixers for Your Home Bar

 Having the right mixers at home is equally as important as having the right spirits.
-Who wants to stand around sipping vodka and water when you could be handing your pals and associates a refreshing Moscow Mule with fresh lime juice, spicy ginger beer and a beautiful garnish?
+Who wants to stand around sipping vodka and water when you could be handing your pals and associates a refreshing Moscow Mule with fresh lime juice, spicy ginger beer, and a beautiful garnish?

 Here are 7 mixers you should keep in the fridge or on the shelf that will earn some gold stars with your impromptu garden party or with yourself (“Good lookin’ out, past self.
 Loving this gin and tonic tonight!”).

 The quintessential essential.
 A large percentage of mixed drinks call for lemon or lime juice and/or garnish.
-Don’t punish yourself with a the pre-bottled juice at the market, when it’s so easy to grab a couple lemons and limes every time your at the grocery store and squeeze your own.
+Don’t punish yourself with the pre-bottled juice at the market, when it’s so easy to grab a couple lemons and limes every time you're at the grocery store and squeeze your own.
 Your tastebuds will thank you time and time again!

 A true essential these days, you can pour this with any base spirit and have a wonderfully delicious bubbly concoction within a moment’s notice.
 Pro tip: combine with a lemon or lime - cut in half and squeeze, drop a wedge in or express the peel, rub the glass rim with the exterior of the fruit and drop it in for the win!

-Keep a six pack or two at the ready!
-So many of your dropper’s by will want a Moscow Mule and if you have ginger beer, limes, vodka and stylish copper mugs on hand, they’ll think you planned their arrival!
+Keep a six-pack or two at the ready!
+So many of your dropper’s by will want a Moscow Mule and if you have ginger beer, limes, vodka, and stylish copper mugs on hand, they’ll think you planned their arrival!
 We know you want a mule, too.
 So do it for yourself.

 Aromatic and orange bitters are must-haves.
 They’ll add depth and flavor to almost any cocktail.
 They are also essentials in a large swatch of classic and modern-classic cocktail recipes.
 A bottle of each should last you years.

 Even if you don’t drink soda, have a few cans of each on hand.
-They’ll last forever and that mystery guest who only drinks bourbon and diet will pop up sometime.
+They’ll last forever and that mystery guest who only drinks bourbon and diet will pop up some time.
 Make them happy.
 They deserve it.